Continuing Professional Development Policy

 Do I need to provide certificates for courses and conferences?

-If you were issued with a certificate for a conference or training course, it is useful to add to your record, but not mandatory.
-If you attend an event with or without certificates, please give enough detail that a CPD reviewer could find the provider and details of the activity.
+If you were issued with a certificate for a conference or training course, it is useful to add it to your record, but not mandatory.
+Whether you attend an event with or without certificates, please give enough detail that a CPD reviewer could find the provider and details of the activity.

 Will this be expensive or add to my workload?

 The majority of professionals already carry out CPD without realising it, so our aim is to help plan and record it easily, not add to your workload.
-We also recognise that the cost and availability of some CPD activities could make them less accessible, so this policy encourages members to choose CPD according to their needs and does not specify what you must do or where to do it.
+We also recognise that the cost and availability of some CPD activities could make them less accessible, so this policy encourages individuals to choose CPD according to their needs and does not specify what they must do or where to do it.